awsdocs/amazon-athena-user-guide/doc_source/handling-schema-updates-chapter.md

 To make ORC read by name, which will allow you to add columns in the middle of the table or remove columns in ORC, set the SerDe property `orc.column.index.access` to `false` in the `CREATE TABLE` statement\.
 In this configuration, you will lose the ability to rename columns\.

+**Note**
+ When `orc.column.index.access` is set to `false`, Athena becomes case sensitive\.
+This can prevent Athena from reading data if you are using Spark, which requires lower case, and have column names that use uppercase\.
+The workaround is to rename the columns to lower case\.

 The following example illustrates how to change the ORC to make it read by name:

 ```